KFLN

 KFLN (960 AM, "960 KFLN") is a radio station licensed to serve Baker, Montana.
 The station is owned by Jay B. Newell, through licensee Newell Media, LLC.
 It airs a country music format.

-The station shares studios with sister KJJM (FM), at 3584 Highway 7, north of Baker, Montana.
+The station shares studios with sister KJJM on Highway 7 north of Baker, Montana.
 The transmitter is also here.

 The station was assigned the KFLN call letters by the Federal Communications Commission.